 Pornography: Beneficial or Detrimental?

-It turns out that pornography is good for you.
+It turns out that pornography may be good for you.

 Posted Jan 22, 2010

 In today's post, I'd like to briefly report on two recent studies that shed light on the matter.
 In a paper published in 2009 in the International Journal of Law and Psychiatry, Milton Diamond reviewed a very broad number of studies that have explored the supposed ill effects of pornography.
-Subsequent to his extensive review, Diamond concludes (p.
-312):
+Subsequent to his extensive review, Diamond concludes: